-I have been working with Cranio-Sacral Therapy for over 30 years.
+I have been working with Cranio-Sacral Therapy for almost 40 years.
 I graduated from the European School of Osteopathy and founded CCST shortly afterwards as the first college of Cranio-Sacral Therapy in Europe.
 My approach to health and teaching involves the integration of a wide spectrum of resources incorporating physical, psycho-emotional, energetic and many other aspects, with a comprehensive understanding of all the many factors that contribute to our state of being.
 I very much enjoy teaching Cranio-Sacral Therapy and helping students to progress through the transformative experience of the training to become well integrated and thoroughly capable therapists.
 I also very much enjoy treating patients at the Centre for Cranio-Sacral Therapy in Primrose Hill and observing the profoundly transformative effects of Cranio-Sacral Therapy on people’s lives, whether in babies, children or adults.

 In building a tutor team for the college, I have sought to create diversity, including tutors with a wide range of backgrounds, skills and experience – both in therapeutic terms and teaching experience – in order to encourage our integrated approach and to cater for students from many different backgrounds.
 I have also sought to choose tutors who are strongly supportive of students, both in their learning process and their personal process.
 I am pleased to find that the feedback that we receive suggests that this has been very effective and successful and that consequently we have a very diverse, knowledgeable, comprehensive and well integrated tutor team.